 Nurse researchers can be found working in a number of different environments.
 Some work in laboratories, health care facilities or hospitals, research organizations and others in universities.

 Nurse research programs are often individual projects.
 A nurse researcher may therefore move from one project to another.
 They will typically work on a project as per the time specifications of the funding.
 Some researchers alternate between jobs and research projects.
-Researching potential big medical breakthroughs or contributing to them may be exciting but it involves a routine of collecting data, analyzing it and completing reports based on the findings.
+Researching potential big medical breakthroughs or contributing to them may be exciting but it involves handling different corning lab supplies and equipment as well as a routine of collecting data, analyzing it and completing reports based on the findings.

 Nurse researching organizations